aashikriza/Case-Study-HR-Analytics-in-Power-BI/README.md

    - Provides information about the educational qualifications of the employees.

 4. **Rating Level**
-   - Details the rating levels assigned to employees based on various metrics.
+   - Details the rating levels assigned to the rating ID.

 5. **Satisfaction Level**
-   - Captures the satisfaction levels of employees.
+   - Captures the satisfaction levels assigned to the satifaction ID.

 ## Analysis